 Healthcare.gov: If you can’t afford any health plan and don’t qualify for coverage through Medicaid and the Children’s Health Insurance Program (CHIP), you can get low-cost health care at a nearby community health center.
 How much you pay depends on your income.
 Locate a center near you.

 SingleCare.com provides a number of helpful suggestions for how to see a doctor when you don’t have health insurance, along with steps you can take to minimize cost:

 - Shop around for care that fits your budget

 - Use prescription savings cards

 - Ask for drug samples or a generic version

 - Check to see if you’re eligible for Medicaid

 Livestrong.org: Health Care Assistance for Uninsured.
 A variety of health care assistance programs are available to help those who have a financial need.
 Knowing about the most common types of health care assistance programs can help you get the best and most affordable health care available for your situation.
-Their website also lists common health care assistance programs available.
+Their website also lists available common health care assistance programs.